Conservation and Education

 We do this by developing partnerships with local councils, iwi, communities and government agencies to increase the effectiveness of conservation at a grass roots level.
 And providing resources and funding to community-led conservation groups and schools.

-WWF, in partnership with the Tindall Foundation, supports communities and educational facilities to run projects that conserve and restore Aotearoa New Zealand's natural environments and the native species in these habitats.
+WWF, in partnership with the Tindall Foundation, supports projects that are led by and engage local communities to conserve and restore Aotearoa New Zealand's natural environments and native species.

-Inspired by the memory of former WWF Director Mingma Norbu Sherpa, WWF has established a Memorial Scholarship Fund that provides financial assistance to students from remote regions of Nepal to study at Lincoln University.
+Supporting the Mingma Norbu Sherpa Memorial Scholarship that provides financial assistance to students from remote regions of Nepal to study at Lincoln University.

 Conservation and Education Stories